-Workforce - the increasing National Living Wage continues to put a pressure on our ability to compete for workforce in a candidate led market however we continue to work in partnership to influence and raise the importance of fair pay for social care workers.

-We maintain an ongoing focus is workforce engagement.
+Workforce - the increasing Real Living Wage mandated by the Welsh Government continues to put a pressure on our ability to compete for workforce in a candidate led market however we continue to work in partnership to influence and raise the importance of fair pay for social care workers.
+We maintain an ongoing focus on workforce engagement.
 Dimensions invests in the training, development and wellbeing of colleagues to ensure that the right resources are available to support them.
-We utilise many opportunities to listen to our colleagues and are committed to act on their feedback, a strategy which has resulted in our accreditation as a Great Place to Work for five years in a row.
+We utilise many opportunities to listen to our colleagues and are committed to act on their feedback, a strategy which has resulted in our accreditation as a Great Place to Work for six years in a row.

 Reduced public spending - the sector that the organisation operates in continues to undergo significant and radical change and it is clear that public services in the UK will remain under intense financial pressure for many years.
 Dimensions has responded to the financial pressures through continuing to seek efficiencies and improve productivity, which has enabled it to proportionately reduce its overhead and operational costs whilst protecting the support that it provides to people.
-The organisation also manages liquidity risk via a revolving credit facility.
+The Group also manages liquidity risk via a revolving credit facility.

 Regulation and Quality - the expectations of Dimensions' customers and stakeholders regarding service quality are increasing, furthermore regulatory frameworks are continuing to evolve.
-In particular, the organisation's main regulators, the Care Inspectorate Wales (CIW), Homes England/The Regulator of Social Housing, the Charity Commission and Care Quality Commission (CQC) have higher expectations of leadership and governance.
+In particular, the organisation's main regulators, the Care Inspectorate Wales (CIW) and the Charity Commission have higher expectations of leadership and governance.
 We continue to keep Quality at the heart of everything that we do, ensuring that we maintain and embed best practice that is in line with our values and the requirements of our regulators.
 We ensure that actions to mitigate against adverse events are implemented, monitored and lessons are learned.